RubinoD1/OOP-Team-Profile-Generator/README.md

 - A sample HTML page can be found in the 'dist' folder as index.html

 ## Introduction
 This is a Node.js built "Team Profile Generator" that generates a HTML page that displays employee information that is based on user input.
 'Jest' was used for testing purposes and 'Inquirer' was used for the command line questions.
+The CSS framework 'Bulma' was used for styling the HTML file.

 ## Instructional
 Video Guide: https://drive.google.com/file/d/1dVLSFcwc9BgUd-BfzMwiOYrGsKL9n-qb/view